 Evolution ended Ezugi’s Live Dealer monopoly in the Garden State, setting up a custom studio inside Hard Rock Atlantic City in 2018.
 Not only did Hard Rock adopt Live Dealer games, but several other casino sites jumped on the bandwagon, leasing out studio space from the music-themed property.

-A total of six iGaming sites now use the Evolution platform, which offers a greater variety of games in the state than its competitor.
+Several NJ iGaming sites now use the Evolution platform, which offers a greater variety of games in the state than its competitor.

 Evolution specializes in not only Live Dealer games, but also in building studio environments which include bespoke uniforms, cards and gaming hardware that can be branded to fit any online casino.